pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

     S2 -.- RM4
 ```

-TODO(#528): It is not currently possible to have a single `RelayMiner` instance
-running with multiple `signing_key_name`s as this would involve more complex logic
-and/or configuration to determine which key to use, especially in the case of
-`Supplier`s that have overlapping services provided.
+TODO(#528): Currently, it is not possible to run a single RelayMiner instance with multiple `signing_key_names` due to the complexity in determining which key to use for each supplier, especially if suppliers have overlapping services.
+This feature will be available once issue #528 is resolved.

 TL;DR A 1:N Supplier:RelayMiner is possible, but a 1:N RelayMiner:Supplier relationship
 is not until #528 is complete.